novasearch/SLVideo/README.md

 In this deployed version, the model that is being used to generate the embeddings is `clip-ViT-B-32`.
 ### Locally

-To run VideoLGP in your system, first, you need to clone this repository:
+To run SLVideo in your system, first, you need to clone this repository:

 ```sh
 git clone TODO